 SECTION CURRENT LAW EXECUTIVE RECOMMENDATION HOUSE SENATE CONFERENCE Sec.
 27m National Board Certification Fund (2) Provides \$4,000 per eligible teacher and an additional \$6,000 for those who serve in Title I schools.
 (2) No change. (cont.)
 (7) In addition to (1), appropriates \$1,000,000 SAF for FY 2023-24 only for eligible teachers to cover National Board Certification fees for first-time candidates in Title I schools.
 (7) Allocates \$1,000,000 from (1).
 (9) Provides for a work project appropriation through September 30, 2026.
 (9) Provides for a work project appropriation through September 30, 2027.
 Sec.
 27n SVSU Accelerated Certification with Residency Program Appropriates \$2,000,000 SAF for FY 2023-24 only for Saginaw Public School District employees to earn their teaching certificate through the Accelerated Certification with Residency (ACR) Program at Saginaw Valley State University.
 Eliminates one-time funding and repeals this section.
-Concurs with Executive.
+Maintains current law.
+(Does not provide an appropriation for FY 2024-25.)
+Adds that notwithstanding 18a, allocated funds are available for expenditure until September 30, 2026.
 Sec.
 27o Learner Wallet Pilot Appropriates \$2,000,000 SAF for FY 2023-24 only for Eaton RESA to establish a real-time tracking tool to record academic performance results for each student who is a candidate for tutoring services.
 Eliminates one-time funding and repeals this section.
 Provides an additional one- time appropriation of \$100 GF/GP for FY 2024-25 only, and revises to send funding directly to the Learner Wallet initiative.

 SECTION CURRENT LAW EXECUTIVE RECOMMENDATION HOUSE SENATE CONFERENCE Sec.
 27p Talent Together - Grow Your Own (1) Appropriated \$66,353,000 SAF for FY 2022-23 only to Marquette- Alger RESA for an apprenticeship model grow your own program as part of a consortium of at least 45 ISDs.
 Repeals this section.
 (1) Provides an additional appropriation of \$42,000,000 SAF for FY 2024-25 only.
-(2) Provides that funding is to improve the teacher talent pipeline and provide a no- cost pathway for candidates to become certified teachers.
+(2) Provides that funding is to improve the teacher talent pipeline and provide a nocost pathway for candidates to become certified teachers.
 (2) No change.
 (3) Prohibits an ISD from concurrently receiving funding under Sec.
 27b (Grow Your Own Programs) (3) Extends prohibition to include constituent districts.
 (5) Provides for a work project appropriation through December 31, 2026.
 (5) Provides for a work project appropriation through September 30, 2027.
 Sec.
 27q Hamtramck Accelerated Learning Coaches Appropriates \$2,000,000 SAF for FY 2023-24 only for Hamtramck school district to hire and provide professional development for accelerated learning coaches for each school in the district.
 Eliminates one-time funding and repeals this section.
 Concurs with Executive.
 NEW Sec.
 27r Teacher Leadership Program (1) Appropriates \$10,000,000 SAF for FY 2024-25 only for eligible districts to create a teacher leadership program within Title I schools.